-Sec.
-4180N Selection, Appointment, Reporting Requirements and Delisting of External Auditors and/or Auditing Firm; Sanction a.
-Rules and regulations.
-The revised rules and regulations that shall govern the selection, appointment, reporting ßß 4180N - 4193N 12.12.31 b.
+b.
 Sanctions.
 The applicable sanctions/ penalties prescribed under Sections 36 and 37 of R.A.
-No. 7653 to the extent applicable shall be imposed on the covered institution, its audit committee and the directors approving the hiring of external auditors/ auditing firm who/which are not in the Bangko Sentral list of selected auditors for covered institutions or for hiring, and/or retaining the services of the external auditor/ auditing firm in violation of any of the provisions of this Section and for noncompliance with the Monetary Board directive under Item i K i in Appendix N-5.
+No. 7653 to the extent applicable shall be imposed on the covered institution, its audit committee and the directors approving the hiring of external auditors/ auditing firm who/which are not in the Bangko Sentral list of selected auditors for covered institutions or for hiring, and/or retaining the services of the external auditor/ auditing firm in violation of any of the provisions of this Section and for noncompliance with the Monetary Board directive under Item "K" in Appendix N-5.
 Erring external auditors/ auditing firm may also be reported by the Bangko Sentral to the PRC for appropriate disciplinary action.